village-ecodynamics/vep_sim_beyondhooperville/README.md

 Double click the installer, and select "Eclipse IDE for Java Developers" when prompted.
 Do *not* select "Eclipse IDE for Java EE Developers"!
 Install to a reasonable place on the hard drive—we suggest the `~/Applications` folder on a Mac.
 Start the Eclipse IDE by double-clicking the `Eclipse.app` (or `Eclipse.exe`) icon in the newly-created Eclipse directory.
 The Eclipse IDE should start.
 You will be prompted to supply a working directory.
 The default is fine here, unless you have been developing code in a working directory elsewhere.

-Alternatively, on a Mac we suggest using Homebrew:
+Alternatively, on MacOS we suggest using Homebrew:
 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 brew install java